Where to eat in Copenhagen, Denmark

 - Gasoline Grill

 - Apollo Bar

 With such an amazing range of places to eat, visiting Copenhagen is an obvious delight for foodies.
-So, on your next Baltic cruise why not try one of the above recommendations when you’re in the Danish capital?
+So, on your next cruise to Copenhagen or Denmark why not try one of the above recommendations when you’re in the Danish capital?

 For more tips, guides, and advice, make sure to visit our blog.